Obycodez55/name-name-name/README.md

 This guide provides everything you need to run the multiplayer word game using Docker containers.

+## 🎮 Game Overview

+**Name!
+Name!!
+Name!!!** is a digital adaptation of the classic word association game.
+Players take turns being the "round master" who either selects a letter or triggers a timed round with a randomly selected letter.
+The goal is to fill categories like "Animals," "Foods," and "Cities" with valid words that start with the given letter.

+### Key Features

+- **Real-time Multiplayer**: Up to 8 players can join a room and play together
+- **Multiple Validation Methods**: Dictionary-based, AI-powered, or player voting validation
+- **Flexible Game Modes**: Random letters vs. player-selected letters
+- **Smart Scoring**: Points for valid answers, bonus points for unique answers
+- **Custom Categories**: Create games with custom category sets
+- **WebSocket Communication**: Instant synchronization across all players
+- **Responsive Design**: Works on desktop and mobile devices

 ## 🚀 Quick Start

 ### Prerequisites